-With more than 170 fascinating museums, covering everything from classical antiquities to the history of hemp, the choice in Berlin is overwhelming.
+With more than 180 fascinating museum institutions, covering everything from classical antiquities to the history of hemp, the choice in Berlin is overwhelming.

 To help out we’ve highlighted ten Berlin museums that remain a must see for anyone visiting the city.